 The Aeginetan sculptures belong to the latest stage of archaic Greek art, and are the most important extant works of that period.
 They are assigned to about 480 B.C.
 A minute analysis of the sculptures shows that the east pediment is distinctly more advanced than the west in the expression of emotion, in the rendering of drapery, of the features, the beards, the veins; and in the general proportions.
-The inequalities of style are, however, probably due to different sculptors being employed, rather than to a lapse of time.
-In each pediment the subject is a contest between Greeks and Trojans.
+In each pediment the subject is a contest for the body of a fallen warrior, waged between Greeks and Trojans.
 In the east pediment, Heracles is fighting with the Greeks, and the scene is therefore thought to be a battle in the war which Heracles, aided by Telamon of Aegina, waged against Laomedon, king of Troy.
-In the west pediment the kneeling archer on the right was long known as Paris, but he may be a typical archer.
+In the west pediment the kneeling archer on the right is perhaps Paris.
 In each case Athenè was standing in the middle, as if presiding over the combat.
 It may be noted that there is an archaic formality of pose and composition in the Athenè of the west pediment, which shows that the artist has adopted a traditional type of temple-image.